cau-riken/zaviewer/docs/docker-images.md

       -t rikencau/zaviewer:latest-ui .
     ```

+**Note:** As explained [there](../README.md#dev-setupnpmrc), a personal github token is required to build the project.

+If you've already created a local `.npmrc` in the project folder, it will be reused to build the Docker image.

+Alternatively, if you don't want to store your token in the `.npmrc`, you may provide it to the Docker build via a build argument added to the `docker build` command line, as follow : `--build-arg PACKAGEREAD_TOKEN='<REPLACE_BY_YOUR_TOKEN>'`

 ## Brain slice images import utility Docker image<a id="build-image-prepimg"></a>

 1. Go to working directory containing ZAViewer sources :